-AUTHOR'S NOTE
+AUTHOR'S NOTE (RIK)

 Some years ago I attended the annual meeting of the American Society for Microbiology in Miami Beach, Florida and overheard two airport baggage handlers commenting that about twelve thousand microbiologists were expected to attend.
-One asked the other, "What's a microbiologist, anyway?", to which the other replied, "Beats me!
+One asked the other, "What's a microbiologist, anyway?" to which the other replied, "Beats me!
 I suppose it's a small biologist."
 Several miles from the airport was a huge billboard with the words "Orkin Pest Control welcomes microbiologists."
 It was a memorable meeting.
+FIGURE 2.4 Levels of biological organization. (a) Microbes. (b) Multicellular.